Note: The following document is an English translation of the Japanese-language original.

 (1) Adequate audit time is preserved to enable suitable audits.

 (2) The accounting auditor regularly exchanges opinions with the representative director and directors responsible for accounting.

-Article 33 Coordination Among Outside Directors, Audit & Supervisory Board Members, External Accounting Auditors and Internal Audit Divisions
+Article 33 Coordination Among Outside Directors, Audit & Supervisory Committee, External Accounting Auditors and Internal Audit Divisions

-The Company promotes coordination among the external accounting auditors and outside directors, Audit & Supervisory Board members and internal audit divisions primarily through interim and year-end audit reports.
+The Company promotes coordination among the external accounting auditors and outside directors, Audit & Supervisory Committee and internal audit divisions primarily through interim and year-end audit reports.

 Chapter 5 Establish and Effectively Operate an Internal Control System